Gustavo160902/OSFall2025/Hw_4/Problem_2.md

 ### Consistency with reference
 My result matches what Michael and Scott explained in his documentation.
 The two-lock queue is good under light load, and the lock-free version scales better under heavy contention because it avoids blocking.

+### How to Run

+Save the file as `main.go` in your Go workspace.
+Open a terminal in that folder and run

 ### Sources
 - My own Go code using standard packages: